NZIPP Documentary Photographer of the Year

-All photographs entered must have been observed, not directed or created, and captured without the intervention of the photographer.
+All photographs entered must have been observed, must not have had any element of the scene directed or created, and should be captured without the intervention of the photographer.
 If the photographer asks or directs someone to stand or sit in a particular location or pose, this would be considered ‘created’ and should be entered in another category.

 Permitted post-production techniques: